ome/omero-documentation/omero/sysadmins/restricted-admins.rst

 Client details:

-- OMERO.importer or OMERO.insight: You have to be a member of the group you want to import to in OMERO.importer or OMERO.insight.
+- OMERO.importer or OMERO.insight: you have to be a member of the group you want to import to in OMERO.importer or OMERO.insight.
 Login as the administrator with restricted privileges and perform the import for others as described in the chapter of the Help documentation :help:`import for others <facility-manager#import>`.

-- CLI: (see also the videos on import on the
-  `OME YouTube channel
+- CLI: documentation is available covering :doc:`/users/cli/import` and :doc:`/users/cli/import-target` (see also the videos on import on the `OME YouTube channel
   <https://www.youtube.com/channel/UCyySB9ZzNi8aBGYqcxSrauQ>`_)::